Best-Effort Policies for Robust Markov Decision Processes: Proofs

 where $P^\policy \in \RR^{|S| \times |S|}$ and $R^\policy \in \RR^{|S|}$ are the matrix and vector forms of \cref{eq:P_policy,eq:R_policy} over all states, respectively.
 Thus, the expected return $\rho^\policy_P = \langle \initState, V^\policy_P \rangle$ for a fixed policy $\policy$ is a smooth rational function over the transition function $P \in \cP$, which is called the \emph{solution function}.\footnote{For details on such solution functions for parametric MDPs, we refer to~\citet{DBLP:journals/fmsd/JungesAHJKQV24}.} Note that, since the solution functions induced by policies are smooth, any strict improvement occurs over a nontrivial (non-measure-zero) subset of the domain.

 Recall that the dominance relation $\geq_{\cP}$ in \cref{def:rmdp:strict_dominance} is defined as follows:

 This relation is reflexive, transitive, and antisymmetric.
 Thus, under this ordering, the set of policies $\policySpace$ becomes a partially ordered set.
-A policy is \besteffort if it is a maximal element in this poset, \ie there is no other policy that dominates it over all $P \in \cP$.
+A policy is \besteffort if it is a maximal element in this partially ordered set, \ie there is no other policy that dominates it over all $P \in \cP$.